Ecwid/ecwid-api-docs/includes/_products.md

 ## Delete all gallery images

-Delete all images from a product gallery in an Ecwid store.
+Remove all gallery images attached to the product

 > Request example